joshbegley/nyt-latest/previous.md

 `It only takes a few minutes.`\
 https://www.nytimes.com/interactive/2026/06/11/well/summer-challenge-phone-digital-detox-sleep.html

-**California Coast Search Ends for 5-Year-Old Girl Swept Away**\
+**Body of 5-Year-Old Girl Swept Away in California Is Found**\
 `The girl was with her mother and a sibling near the shore in Laguna Beach, Calif., on Tuesday when she was pulled into the surf.
-The forecast called for more dangerous swells this week.`\
+Authorities had called off the search on Wednesday.`\
 https://www.nytimes.com/2026/06/11/us/laguna-beach-missing-girl-search-ends.html

 **SpaceX Finalizes IPO Price at $135 a Share in World’s Largest Public Offering**\